 If you are painting the calm water of a morning seascape, then use long and smooth strokes.

-By doing this, you will build up a texture which matches the seascape you are painting.
+By doing this, you will build up a texture that matches the seascape you are painting.
 The individual strokes will also reinforce the gesture and structure of the seascape.

 Tip: Mix up your brushwork to add a sophisticated level of contrast to your painting.
 A calm seascape may have small areas of turbulence where you can add some strong brushwork (like where the water is breaking on the shore).
 A story seascape may have calm areas between the crashing waves where you can add some more subtle brushwork.